 - Internship is unpaid

-- Part-time (~10 hours per week), flexible and remote due to COVID restrictions (subject to change)
+- Part-time (~10 hours per week), flexible and a mix of on campus and remote work.

-- Schedule a Zoom meeting with Ashley Brady prior to the application deadline
+- Schedule a Zoom meeting with Ashley Brady https://calendly.com/ashley-brady prior to the application deadline.

 Your information will then be passed along to the institute and they will contact you directly to schedule an interview.

 - Applicants must be a current Vanderbilt University PhD student or a current postdoctoral fellow.